xyian11/xyian11.github.io/README.md

 ## OBJECTIVE

 Business Intelligence and Analytics professional with 20+ years of experience transforming business requirements into data-driven solutions.
 Skilled in data analytics, stakeholder collaboration, and agile product development.
-Seeking to contribute strategic insights, technical leadership, and continuous improvement to a dynamic healthcare analytics team.
+Seeking to contribute strategic insights, technical leadership, and continuous improvement to a dynamic analytics team.

 ## SKILLS